bellingcat/ukraine-timemap/README.md

 Release with `npm run deploy`.

 ## Contributing
-Please check our [issues page](https://github.com/bellingcat/ukraine-timemap/issues) for desired contributions, and feel free to suggest your own.
+Please read our [Contribution Guide](./CONTRIBUTING.md) and check our [Issues Page](https://github.com/bellingcat/ukraine-timemap/issues) for desired contributions, and feel free to suggest your own.

 ## Configurations